Fish and Fishing in the Rivers and Streams

 Atlantic Salmon

 Atlantic or landlocked salmon were once native to Lake Ontario and the Salmon River.
 Since 1996 there have been serious efforts to reintroduce this species into the Salmon River.
-However, they seem to be more susceptible to adverse conditions and their survival rate has been lower than the other salmoniods stocked in these waters.
+However, they seem to be more susceptible to adverse conditions and

 Atlantic salmon run the rivers from June through November.
 They spawn in the fall, generally later than chinook salmon.
-Since they are summer runs, they provide an opportunity, along with the Skamania steelhead and native brown trout populations, for a summer fishery in the Salmon River.
-Like steelhead, Atlantics often survive the spawn to return another year.
+Since they are summer runs, they provide an opportunity, along with the Skamania steelhead and native brown trout populations,

 Adult Atlantics average from 12 to 30 inches in length.
 The state record was taken from Lake Ontario in 1997 and weighed 24 pounds and 15 ounces.